 Follett viewed organizations as networks of groups rather than as hierarchical structures, and paid special attention to the influence of human relations within the group.
 In the text for the podcast, The Giving of Orders, Follett revealed her pragmatist approach to management through taking a responsible attitude toward experience, depersonalizing orders through identifying and obeying the “law of the situation,” and balancing supervision with worker autonomy.

 Follett disagreed with interpretations of scientific management that reduced managers to giving orders and charging workers to comply with those orders.
-In her view, “the essence of scientific management the attempt to find the law of the situation” (p.
+In her view, “the essence of scientific management is the attempt to find the law of the situation” (p.
 33).
 A manager’s job was “not how to get people to obey orders, but how to devise methods by which we can best discover the order integral to a particular situation” (p.
 33).
 Follett was an early advocate of systems thinking, advising leaders and works to “study the entire situation.”
 She believed that “the joint study of the problem [prepares] the attitude for integration” of diverse perspectives on situations encountered.
 Follett believed that workers were just as capable as managers of determining the law of the situation through the “authority of expertise.”
 It is the situation that determines what needs to be done, not managers alone because of their positions within the organizational hierarchy.

 Join us as we discuss Follett’s alternative take on the scientific management practices discussed in Episodes 1 and 2.